Surgery

 • what you can feel

-Once the surgeon has removed the tumour, they repair the skull and stitches up the skin.
+Once the tumour has been removed, the surgeon repairs the skull and closes the skin.

 Neuroendoscopy